CiscoSecurity/gta-03-api-use-cases/README.md

             log_event_attributes(event)
 ```

 > The `ApiClient` class is available in the `api_client.py` file.
-It helps you with authorization when accessing
-> the API.
-It also implements `CollectionIterator` class which is `iterable` and which helps you to traverse through all the
-> pages of each individual collection.
-Use `create_collection_iterator` method on `ApiClient` instance to create
-> `CollectionIterator` instance - it passes to it configured "self" (ApiClient) instance directly.
-> In the real world usage, you also need to provide the valid SecureX API host name and client credentials as `ApiClient` arguments.
+It includes authorization and also implements iterable `CollectionIterator` class, that allows traversal through all the pages of each individual collection.
+Use `create_collection_iterator` method on `ApiClient` instance to create a `CollectionIterator` instance that includes a configured `ApiClient` (`self`).
+In the real world usage, you also need to provide a valid SecureX API host name and client credentials as `ApiClient` arguments.

 The `log_event_attributes` method represents whatever processing of the `Event` you would like to do, with the access to the parent `ThreatDetection` and its parent `Alert`.